Jeff Brown has a new technology investing newsletter called The Near Future Report.

 Jeff Brown's New 679% Stimulus Play

-Americans will soon be getting another round of stimulus checks and some companies benefit more from this than others.
+Americans will soon be getting another round of stimulus checks, and some companies will benefit more from this than others.

 This report shows you a potential stock that will benefit from these stimulus checks.